ivan-al-khayat/codebase_Solution_challenge_2023/README.md

 To be sure that the system is working as expected, after visiting the endpoint, wait 2 minutes to let the system run; if it doens't work it's very likely that the generated random numbers do not exceed the 20% threashold compared to the previous values, therefore you'll need to re-click the endpoint as stated above.

-The code for the android app is present in the file fire_watch_native_android.zip.
+The code for the android app is present in the file fire_watch_native_android.zip. the apk file can be found in the file: Fire Watch 1.0.0 beta.apk

 indications on how to test our system:
 1- from the app side start by installing the app on a device, virtual or physical ,(preferrably API 29) and select the rescuer role;